MetBenjaminWent/lfric_core/infrastructure/documentation/buildsystem.rst

   module load common-environment/lfric

-The top level Makefile will launch the test suite for sll dub-projects listed in ``OPERATE_ON``.
+The top level Makefile will launch the test suite for sll sub-projects listed in ``OPERATE_ON``.
 This defaults to Infrastructure, Mesh tools and Gung Ho.

 For further information an testing see `Dynamo/Testing`:trac:.